Sydney Lewis ’22

 Lewis chose to attend UHart for many reasons, but what has stayed true for her is the different resources and opportunities available to her at the University.
 She is still fascinated to be surrounded by people of many interests and majors.
 As a comprehensive and diverse University, Lewis has enjoyed meeting people from other Colleges and organizations on campus outside of her own program.

 The LEAD Program as a part of the Women’s Advancement Initiative was something that intrigued me in being able to develop my professional skills throughout my college career.
 Another thing that interested me was my ability to be a part of Residential Learning Communities within Hawk Hall.
 Being able to work closely with students on my floor on a Leadership project, brought us together in a way that made living away from home much easier.
 In fact, I still consider many of these Hawk Hall students from freshman year to be my best friends.

-Lewis recently confirmed her next internship opportunity for this summer with Mott MacDonald.
-She will be working as a civil intern this summer in their water/wastewater sector as a continuation of the work she did at her internship last summer.
-It was made possible through another connection with Todd Brown and the SWE organization.
+Her internship with Mott MacDonald was made possible through another connection with Todd Brown and the SWE organization.
 While attending the career fair at this past year’s National SWE conference, she was able to network with various companies that were relevant to her discipline in engineering.
 There is where she met the recruiter from Mott MacDonald who also knew Brown, which gave Lewis an advantage when it came time to review for potential interns.
 She was recommended to apply for the position and had an on-site interview with a man who had previously worked alongside Brown.
-“I am very excited to be a part of it and be able to contribute my hands-on knowledge of how plants run and need to be maintained.
-I will likely be able to also apply the knowledge I’ve gathered so far in my courses this year and be able to perform some calculations or produce some computer drawings when necessary,” says Sydney.